Agribigdata/Field_road_dataset/README.md

 # dataset_code

+1. Dataset description
 	corn0~5 is the corn dataset

 	tractor0~2 is the tractor dataset

 	wheat1_0~4 is the wheat1 dataset

 	wheat2_0~4 is the wheat2 dataset

 	paddy is the paddy dataset

 	data_spilt is used to divide the dataset

+2. Code usage
-First, the split_read.py is used to divide the data (where. pkl is the pre-division model corresponding to each data set)
+	Ⅰ. The split_read.py is used to divide the data (where. pkl is the pre-division model corresponding to each data set)

-Second, modify the code file under the code folder.

-Where the cal_25_feature.py used to extract features to 25 dimensions (modify the file path).
+	Ⅱ. The cal_25_feature.py used to extract features to 25 dimensions (modify the file path).

-The remaining files are the corresponding models (modify the file path)
+	Ⅲ. The remaining files are the corresponding models (modify the file path)